 The student must register on the dates designated in the University calendar in this BULLETIN.
-Registration procedure includes recording information on forms furnished by the Office of University Records and clearing financial arrangements with the Office of Student Aid and Finance.
+Registration procedure includes recording information on forms furnished by the Office of University Records, and clearing financial arrangements with the Student Finance Office.

-Late registration is permissible only in case of a compelling reason, and in no case may registration take place later than the second week of a term.
+Late registration is permissible only in case of a compelling reason, and in no case may registration take place later than the first five class days of the quarter.
 A charge is made if registration is not completed on the designated dates.

 Attendance Regular attendance at all appointments is expected, beginning with the first day of each session.